Reaffirming a Challenge to Bohmian Mechanics: Particle speed in coupled waveguides

 with $f(x)=\sin(x)$ and $g(x)=\cos(x)$ for $\Delta>0$, and $f(x)=\sinh(x)$ and $g(x)=\cosh(x)$ for $\Delta<0$.
 Here, we introduce the parameter $v$, which is given by

-Note that $v\ge0$; hence, $v$ is a speed rather than a velocity.
+Note that $v\geq0$; hence, $v$ is a speed rather than a velocity.
 Together with $J$, this parameter fully determines how the particles are distributed across the waveguides.
-Whether $v$ represents a genuine physical speed or merely a formal parameter with the dimensions of a velocity is decided by its transformation behaviour under coordinate changes---a standard criterion for establishing the physical character of a quantity.

-A requirement for a directly measurable quantity, such as the particle density, is invariance under dilations, i.e., rescalings of the spatial and temporal coordinates.
-Equation \ref{eq:relative_population_2} illustrates how this requirement is realised: the relative population does not depend on $J$, $x$, and $v$ separately, but only on the combination $Jx/v$.
-Because $p_{a}$ is measurable, its value must remain unchanged under such rescalings, which uniquely fixes the transformation of $v$.
+In particular, the speed $v$ governs how rapidly the population transfer builds up as a function of the propagation distance for a given coupling $J$.
+The same expression applies on both sides of the step, with trigonometric functions in the propagating regime and hyperbolic functions in the evanescent regime.